 The building’s contemporary exterior features curved walls, a subtle color palette and is scaled to the surrounding neighborhood.
 Structural regularity and clear spanned wings provides future flexibility.

 Classrooms are arranged around a core of science and flex spaces that can be configured based on group size and function.
-Building components and finishes are especially low-maintenance, energy-efficient and life-cycle effective.
-HVAC and lighting meet the new energy code and creates more standardized maintenance and upkeep, plus it allows the District to streamline operational staff.
+Building components and finishes are low-maintenance, energy-efficient with a long life cycle.
+HVAC and lighting meet the new energy code and creates more standardized maintenance and upkeep; it also it allows the District to streamline operational staff.